labex-labs/open-source-labs/python/python-mastery/lab-ex2-3-iterate-like-a-pro/en/step2.md

 6 IBM 100 70.44
 ```

-Notice how we used an extra pair of parentheses around `(name, shares, price)` to properly unpack the row data.

 ## Pairing Data with zip()

-The `zip()` function is used to combine corresponding elements from multiple sequences.
-It creates an iterator that produces tuples containing elements from each sequence.
+The `zip()` function is another powerful tool in Python.
+It's used to combine corresponding elements from multiple sequences.
+When you pass multiple sequences to `zip()`, it creates an iterator that produces tuples, where each tuple contains elements from each of the input sequences at the same position.

-Let's see how to use `zip()` with our headers and row data:
+Let's see how we can use `zip()` with the `headers` and `row` data we've been working with.

 ```python
 # Recall the headers variable from earlier